nourabosen/InsightMiner/README.md

 This project implements a Retrieval-Augmented Generation (RAG) system for searching and summarising content from a collection of documents, with a focus on extracting meaningful quotes and insights.

-> **Note:** I’ve included a `highlights/` folder for your convenience—place your Markdown files there to get started.

 ## Features

 * **Semantic Search**: Retrieve the most relevant content using vector embeddings.